abhiTronix/deffcode/docs/recipes/basic/transcode-live-frames-simplegraphs.md

 ## Transcoding Rotated video (with `rotate` filter)

-!!! quote "FFmpeg features "Rotate" Filter that is used to rotate videos by an arbitrary angle (expressed in radians)."
+!!! quote "FFmpeg features **Rotate** Filter that is used to rotate videos by an arbitrary angle (expressed in radians)."

 <figure markdown>
   ![Big Buck Bunny Rotated](../../../assets/gifs/bigbuckbunny_rotate.gif)